oracle/python-cx_Oracle/doc/src/user_guide/tuning.rst

 cx_Oracle's :meth:`Cursor.execute()` and :meth:`Cursor.executemany()` functions
 use the `Oracle Call Interface statement cache
 <https://www.oracle.com/pls/topic/lookup?ctx=dblatest&id=GUID-4947CAE8-1F00-4897-BB2B-7F921E495175>`__
-to make re-execution of statements efficient.
+for efficient re-execution of statements.
+Statement caching lets Oracle Database cursors be used without re-parsing the statement.
+Statement caching also reduces metadata transfer costs between cx_Oracle and the database.
+Performance and scalability are improved.

 Each standalone or pooled connection has its own cache of statements with a default size of 20.
-Statement caching lets cursors be used without re-parsing the statement.
-Statement caching also reduces metadata transfer costs between the cx_Oracle and the database.
-Performance and scalability are improved.

-The statement cache size can be set with :attr:`Connection.stmtcachesize` or :attr:`SessionPool.stmtcachesize`.
+The size can be set when creating connection pools or standalone connections.
+The size can subsequently be changed with :attr:`Connection.stmtcachesize` or :attr:`SessionPool.stmtcachesize`.
 In general, set the statement cache size to the size of the working set of statements being executed by the application.
 To manually tune the cache, monitor the general application load and the `Automatic Workload Repository
 <https://www.oracle.com/pls/topic/lookup?ctx=dblatest&id=GUID-56AEF38E-9400-427B-A818-EDEC145F7ACD>`__
 (AWR) "bytes sent via SQL*Net to client" values.
 The latter statistic should benefit from not shipping statement metadata to cx_Oracle.
 Adjust the statement cache size to your satisfaction.
+With Oracle Database 12c, or later, the statement cache size can be automatically tuned using an :ref:`oraaccess.xml
+<optclientfiles>` file.

 Statement caching can be disabled by setting the size to 0.
 Disabling the cache may be beneficial when the quantity or order of statements